 GTG: Office Workout

-Not only can the greasing the groove technique help you develop additional strength for your regular training plan, it can also help protect you from the dangers of sitting, by getting your heart rate up frequently.
+Not only can greasing the groove help you develop additional strength for your regular training plan, it can also help protect you from the dangers of sitting by getting your heart rate up frequently.
 As the technique works best with bodyweight exercises it also makes it really easy to implement in an office environment.
-Try the following exercises EHOH, you can set up a timer on your phone such as Hour Mate or even have a stop watch beep on the hour to remind you to complete a set.
-It’s a great way to keep you active in the office and also help push you towards your goals in the gym.
+Try the following exercises in your office and see how much they can benefit you.

-Push ups: A simple exercise which can be made harder by elevating the legs, try putting your feet on your chair or even off your desk - so long as there not too grubby!
+Push-ups: A simple exercise which can be made harder by elevating the legs, try putting your feet on your chair or even your desk.

-Burpees: Whilst most people hate burpees, they are great for getting your heart rate up and require little room making them ideal for an office environment and of course repeating them this often will (eventually) make them easier.
-They can be made harder by working towards, single arm or single leg jumps.
+Burpees: While most people hate burpees, they are great for getting your heart rate up and require little room, making them ideal for an office environment and of course repeating them this often will (eventually) make them easier.